destroyer246k/Matrix-2D-Arrays-in-cpp/README.md

 ### 6. Comparing Two Matrices

-This program checks if two matrices are exactly equal in both size and element values.
+This program checks if two matrices are exactly equal in both size and element values, if not user will be prompted appropriately.

 **Loops Used:**
 - Two nested loops to take input of both matrices.
-- Two nested loops to compare each corresponding element.
+- One nested loops to compare each corresponding element.
-- Total: 4 nested loops.
+- Total: 3 nested loops.

 **Algorithm:**
 1. Start.